-- To introduce the students to the speech sounds of English in order to enable them to listen to English and speak with global intelligibility. - To enable the students to speak English confidently and effectively in a wide variety of situations. - To help the students to improve their reading efficiency by refining their reading strategies.
+CO 1: Understand the speech sounds of English in order to enable them to listen to English and speak with global intelligibility.

+CO 2: Equip the students to speak English confidently and effectively in a wide variety of situations.

+CO 3: Improve the reading efficiency by refining their reading strategies.